zitounidalila20-stack/ManageAirportReservationSystem/README.md

 PDFKit
 Stripe API

-This project was developed as part of the requirements for obtaining a Bachelor's degree in Computer Science
+This project was developed as part of the requirements for obtaining a Bachelor's degree in Computer Science.